MelonenJoe/melonenjoe/README.md

 ### Welcome 👋

-I primarily code Paper and BungeeCord/Waterfall Plugins for Minecraft Servers.
+I primarily code Paper and BungeeCord/Waterfall Plugins for Minecraft Servers and Networks.
 You can sometimes find some of my Projects here.

 My Social Media: